Welcome back to our Fixed Asset Inventory Management and Tracking Basics Series.

 - Wi-Fi/Cellular/Bluetooth Capability

 - Suitable for conducting physical inventory/cycle audits

-- Should have the ability to define custom data fields, import/export data, edit asset records, create new asset records, scan barcodes, and take digital images
+- Should have the ability to define custom data fields, import/export data, edit asset records, create new asset records, scan barcodes, and take digital images and videos

 - Check In Check Out Assets and Equipment

 Asset Tags – Our overview on automation wouldn’t be complete without addressing barcode and RFID tags.
 Asset tags can be printed onsite with a barcode printer and some blank label stock or pre-printed.
 We advocate the use of pre-printed labels for assets that are subjected to extreme conditions.
 They are available in a variety of materials, including plastics, foil, and metal.
 Most use sub-surface printing which is a feature you cannot get with desktop label printers.
 However, for many applications, including general office equipment, print on demand is easy to use, inexpensive, and works well.

 On the RFID side, the sky’s the limit.
 RFID chips are encapsulated in every material you can think of to help protect the internal chip and antenna as well as enhance its performance, including; plastic, ceramics, rubber, foam, silicone, and standard peel and stick.